 The Graduate School also partners with other FSU units to provide professional development opportunities.
-Within this catalog are the wide range of recurring professional development workshops, certificates, programs, and events offered also by the University Libraries , Career Center , Center for Global Engagement , Center for Intensive English Studies , and Center for Leadership and Social Change .
+Within this catalog are the wide range of recurring professional development workshops, certificates, programs, and events offered also by the University Libraries , Office of Distance Learning , Career Center , Center for Global Engagement , Center for Intensive English Studies , and Center for Leadership and Social Change .
 For a matrix of recurring professional development opportunities grouped by core competency and labeled by stage of study, click here .

 Working closely with outstanding research faculty, administrators and staff, The Graduate School offers a wide range of workshops designed to equip students to achieve their educational and career goals.